 Waves of sorrow, explosions of rage, stretches of leak despair.
 Restless searching questioning; “Why?”
 Enduring all these is the second task of mourning.
 When a person has been an important part of our lives, for many years, the pain of losing them cannot be experienced all at once.
 Even if our feelings for them were a mixture of love and hate, the years together leave their mark.
 We may feel the pain of losing not only what we had but what we never had as well.

 Adjusting to a world in which the person who dies is missing

 In a very personal sense, we face a new and unfamiliar world.
 We need to adjust, just as an immigrant needs to adjust to the language and culture of his new country.
 We need to develop and get used to new routines, learn to handle new responsibilities, learn to interact with other people in new ways.
 This process of discovering what this new world is like and learning how to cope with it is the third task of mourning.

-To find an enduring connection with the deceased in the midst of a new life
+To find an enduring connection with the deceased amid a new life

 Find a place for the deceased that will enable the mourner to be connected with the deceased but in a way that will not preclude the mourner from going on in life.
 We need to find ways to memorialize, that is, to remember the dead loved ones – keeping them with us but still going with life.
 “We can never purge those who have been close to us from our history except by psychic acts damaging to our identity.”
 (Volkan, 1985).